nov 30/RUN

 Running just past the double bridge I smiled when I saw 2 turkeys up ahead on the path.
 I was wrong — no turkeys, only trees with plastic rings around their trunks, standing next to the path.

 I’ve been working on my haunts poems and as I ran I thought about the plaques/ghosts bikes/flowers I just wrote about this morning.
 3 instances of people dying in very unlikely circumstances: a boy picked at random and then shot in the back while biking; a runner hit by a driver who lost control when he had a seizure (or some sort of incident) because of 4 huge tumors in his brain he didn’t know were there; and a woman pulled over, fixing her bike, hit in a parking lot.
 Unsettling.
-The last one didn’t happen by the river, but in Germany; the woman was from this neighborhood and is remembered her by friends and family.
+The last one didn’t happen by the river, but in Germany; the woman was from this neighborhood and is remembered by friends and family.
 The other two did, and at spots I regularly run by.

 Today’s poem-of-the-day on poets.org, The Mountain, begins with these fitting lines: